 In 1728, John Gay penned The Beggar’s Opera, a satirical take on the Italian operas popular in London at the time.
 His Polly is the virtuous daughter of a criminal mastermind.
 After a whirlwind romance, she plans to marry Mack the Knife – also a crook.

 Bertolt Brecht adapted it as The Threepenny Opera in 1928.
 Threepenny was originally German, but translations quickly followed.

 The Kinks also recorded a song by the name.
-So did Nirvana.
-It’s the given name of alt rock musician PJ Harvey, too.

 In fact, the name last appeared in the US Top 1000 way back in 1977.
 1980 marked the last year more than 100 girls were given the name.
 In 2015, we welcomed just 50 newborn Pollys.
 Polly Cooper is Betty’s troubled big sister on hit teen drama Riverdale.

 This post was originally published on July 1, 2011.
-It was substantially revised and reposted on June 30, 2016 and again on July 3, 2021.
+It was substantially revised and re-posted on June 30, 2016 and again on July 3, 2021.